Updated: November 9, 2024

 There are many examples of why an employee may need to use FMLA.
 It can include the birth or placement — through adoption or foster care — of a child, or to care for a spouse or parent with a serious health condition.
 FMLA also comes into play if an employee receives a diagnosis of a medical condition that renders them unable to perform their job.

-Using Family and Medical Leave Act in a sentence
+Using Family Medical Leave Act in a sentence

-“There are many women employed in the United States who are not legally protected by FMLA.”
+“There are many women employed in the United States who are not legally protected by the Family Medical Leave Act.”